MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-site-copilot.md

 1. Copilot generates a home page layout, which you can scroll through and browse the page generated.
 Select **Try again** to generate a new layout or select **Next** to accept the suggested layout.

 1. Copilot generates more pages that could be used in the site based on the description.
-You can one or more pages and select **Done** to complete the site creation.
+Describe one or more pages and select **Done** to complete the site creation.

 Site creation can take a few minutes.
 When finished, you're redirected to the site opened in the [design studio](use-design-studio.md) that you can customize further.